Greece › Mykonos › Hotels › Boheme Mykonos Review

 - Cosmo Café: Charming little café with great coffee, fresh produce, and fantastic omelets and crepes.

 - Gioras Wood Medieval Mykonian Bakery: The best baklava in Mykonos.
 Gioras has been in the same family for a couple hundred years, and uses traditional recipes and methods to create their decadent pastries.

 Nearby Shopping and Cool Shops

 - Soho Soho: There are 4 branches of this designer store in Mykonos, 2 of which are in Mykonos Town.
-Both of the shops are about an 11-minute walk (900m) away, one for men and one for women.
+Both of the shops are about a kilometer away, one for men and one for women.